There’s nothing quite like Cholla Wood in the hardscape family.

 That’s why Cholla Wood is best in bioactive terrariums.

-As it breaks down, it can provide slow-release organic compounds for your microfauna cleanup crew to feed on – further seeding the environment.
+As it breaks down, it can provide slow-release organic compounds for your microfauna cleanup crew (of helpful terrarium insects) to feed on – further seeding the environment.

 In an aquarium, it’s recommended to change your Cholla Wood after about two years.
 Though, it’s going to last much longer in a terrarium setup (depending on the humidity and temperature).